ngi-nix/summer-of-nix/README.md

 It depends.
 **You are responsible for observing the laws that apply to you when receiving payments.**

-The stipend is compensation for work towards a non-profit cause.
+The stipend is compensation for work towards a nonprofit cause.
 This means that in some jurisdictions it may be exempt from income tax, value-added tax (VAT), or from counting towards social insurance or health insurance obligations.

 In some jurisdictions you may have to register a business to legally account for receiving payments.